silx-kit/h5web/CONTRIBUTING.md

    _Update Cypress reference snapshots_.
 7. Review the new reference snapshots once more and merge the PR (ideally with a rebase).
-8. Go back to your main PR and wait for the jobs of the _Lint & Test_ workflow to succeed.
+8. Confirm that the _Lint & Test_ workflow now succeeds on your working branch, then open a PR.

-> It is also possible to download the artifacts from the CI and manually
+> After step 4, it's also possible to commit/push the updated snapshots manually
-> commit/push the updated snapshots without going through the steps above.
+> instead of going through steps 5 to 7.

 ## Deployment